mrmikopi/Data_Engineering_Scraps/4-Big_Data/Big_Data_Notes.md

 ### Week 5 Summary & Highlights

 - Spark Architecture has driver and executor processes, coordinated by the Spark Context in the Driver​.
+- The Driver creates jobs and the Spark Context splits jobs into tasks which can be run in parallel in the executors on the cluster​.
+Stages are a set of tasks that are separated by a data shuffle.
+Shuffles are costly, as they require data serialization, disk and network I/O.​ The driver program can be run in either client Mode (connecting the driver outside the cluster) or cluster mode (running the driver in the cluster).
+- Cluster managers acquire resources and run as an abstracted service outside the application.
+Spark can run on Spark Standalone, Apache Hadoop YARN, Apache Mesos or Kubernetes cluster managers, with specific set-up requirements.​ Choosing a cluster manager depends on your data ecosystem and factors such as ease of configuration, portability, deployment, or data partitioning needs.
+Spark can also run using local mode, which is useful for testing or debugging an application.
+- 'spark-submit’ is a unified interface to submit the Spark application, no matter the cluster manager or application language​.
+Mandatory options include telling Spark which cluster manager to connect to; other options set driver deploy mode or executor resourcing.
+To manage dependencies, application projects or libraries must be accessible for driver and executor processes, for example by creating a Java or Scala uber-JAR​.
+- Spark Shell simplifies working with data by automatically initializing the SparkContext and SparkSession variables and providing Spark API access.